Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Reshaped IPW Estimator With Known Assignment Mechanisms

 Then under Assumptions \ref{as:overlap} and \ref{as:bounded_outcomes}, for any $\alpha\in (0, 1)$,

 \end{theorem} In Appendix \ref{subapp:design_based_dependent}, we discuss a generic result for general dependent assignments (Theorem \ref{thm:design_based_generic_inference}), which covers completely randomized experiments, blocked and matched pair experiments, two-stage randomized experiments, and so on.
-We present a detailed result (Theorem \ref{thm:design_based_without_replacement}) for completely randomized experiments where $\W_i$'s are sampled without replacement from a user-specified subset of $[0, 1]^T$.
-This substantially generalizes the setting of \cite{athey2018design} and \cite{roth2021efficient} where the assignments are sampled without replacement from the set of $T+1$ staggered assignments.
+We present a detailed result (Theorem \ref{thm:design_based_without_replacement}) for completely randomized experiments where potential outcomes are fixed and $\W_i$'s are sampled without replacement from a user-specified subset of $\{0, 1\}^T$.\footnote{Specifically, given any support $\S^{*}$ and a pre-specified vector $\{n_{\w}: \w\in \S^*\}$ with $\sum_{\w\in \S^*}n_{\w} = n$, the experimenter sample assignments $(\W_1, \ldots, \W_n)$ with probability $\prod_{\w\in \S^{*}}n_{\w} ! / n!$.} This substantially generalizes the setting of \cite{athey2018design} and \cite{roth2023efficient}, where the assignments are sampled without replacement from the set of $T+1$ staggered assignments.
+At the same time, compared to \cite{roth2023efficient}, we cannot provide efficiency guarantees for our estimator.